nixworks/public/news/2008/09/25/index.md

 _Context: 2006 Toronto terrorism case, Canada, Canadian Prime Minister, Parliament of Canada, Stephen Harper, behead_

 ### [  Jobless claims in the United States rise to a seven-year high while orders for durable goods fall to their lowest level in 18 months, underscoring the weakness of the United States economy. ](/news/2008/09/25/jobless-claims-in-the-united-states-rise-to-a-seven-year-high-while-orders-for-durable-goods-fall-to-their-lowest-level-in-18-months-unde.md)
-_Context: Jobless, U.S., United States economy, durable goods_
+_Context: Jobless, United States, United States economy, durable goods_

 ### [ Following the purchase of British Energy by Electricit de France, plans for a new Hinkley Point C nuclear power station have been announced. ](/news/2008/09/25/following-the-purchase-of-british-energy-by-electricite-de-france-plans-for-a-new-hinkley-point-c-nuclear-power-station-have-been-announce.md)
 _Context: British Energy, Electricit de France, Hinkley Point C nuclear power station_